Find a personal loan from £1,000 to £15,000

 Overdrafts are often useful for short term lending, particularly as they allow you to borrow money tied to your current account.
 However, they are becoming more expensive so should be used sparingly.

-If you are a homeowner you may want to consider a secured loan instead, particularly if you are looking to borrow over £10,000.
+If you are a homeowner you may want to consider a secured loan instead.
 These are secured to the equity in your home which means that the risk for lenders is offset to a degree.
 This can mean you are offered a more favourable interest rate, but your home is at risk if you do not keep up with your repayments.